Thomas Rossell Potter: Biography

 Potter attempted a reissue of the History of Leicestershire by John Nichols, but his effort proved abortive, and, though much was written, only the Physical Geography and Geology of Leicestershire was printed (in 1866).

 Potter was fond of field sports, was a regular attender at meets of the Quorn Hunt, and contributed a series of papers and poems for the Sporting Magazine from 1827 until 1840, under the pseudonym of Old Grey.
 He afterwards wrote for the Sporting Review.
 He became editor of the Leicester Advertiser in 1849, of the Ilkeston Pioneer in 1856, and of the Leicester Guardian in 1858.
-In 1865 he was editor of the Loughborough Monitor (later the Loughborough Monitor and News).
+In 1865, he was editor of the Loughborough Monitor (later the Loughborough Monitor and News).

 Potter married, on 14 January 1836, Frances Sarah Fosbrooke of Shardlow Hall, Derbyshire.
-They had five sons and four daughters.
+They had five sons (Henry Rossell, Edmund Fosbrooke, Charles Neville, Herbert Edward and Arthur Evelyn) and four daughters (Fanny Elizabeth, Mary Constance, Ada Mary and Frances Sibella).
 Potter predeceased his wife, dying in Wymeswold.

 Besides the works mentioned, he published: